Basset clarinet: History

 The earliest surviving instruments in Paris and London museums date from 1770.
 The basset clarinet was most notably associated with the clarinet virtuoso Anton Stadler (1753–1812), a contemporary and good friend of Mozart.
 The instrument used by Stadler was invented and built by the Vienna K.K. court instrument maker Theodor Lotz around 1788.
 It has long been unclear how this instrument might have looked.
 In a library in Riga in 1992 programmes were found of concerts which Anton Stadler played there in 1794.
 Two of those programmes show an engraving of Stadler's instrument (see picture on the right).
 The term "basset clarinet" was in use by 1796, though it may originally have referred to the basset horn.

 Mozart wrote his Clarinet Quintet in A major, K.581 and Clarinet Concerto in A Major, K.622 for this instrument; the concerto is partly based on an earlier fragment of a Concerto for Basset Horn in G, K.584b.
-In his last opera La clemenza di Tito, Mozart assigned a basset clarinet in B♭ in the aria Parto parto, ma tu ben mio, meco ritorna in pace by Sesto (mezzo-soprano) an outstanding solo role in an approximately 8-minute dialogue with the singer, the musical climax of this act, if not the whole opera.
+In his penultimate opera La clemenza di Tito, Mozart assigned a basset clarinet in B♭ in the aria Parto parto, ma tu ben mio, meco ritorna in pace by Sesto (mezzo-soprano) an outstanding solo role in an approximately 8-minute dialogue with the singer, the musical climax of this act, if not the whole opera.

 Because Mozart's clarinet concerto is so important, the basset clarinet is quite an interesting instrument in spite of its small applicability.
 For the concerto the extension must be chromatic and the shape of the Viennese basset horn is not suitable for this.
 On period instruments following the Riga design a low B may be obtained by closing a keyless hole on the "L" joint with the knee or thigh.
 Editions demonstrating and advocating the use of this note in the Clarinet Concerto KV 622 and Quintet KV 581 have been published by Craig Hill.

 Despite Stadler's advocacy the instrument did not become a regular member of the orchestra.
 During the 19th and early 20th centuries only a few basset clarinets were produced, for performances of Mozart pieces, and no further music was written for the instrument (see under External links: Mozarts's lost clarinet).
 However, beginning in the mid 20th century, interest in performing on original instruments prompted the basset clarinet's revival.
 A few modern composers, among them Thomas Adès, Bill Sweeney, Harrison Birtwistle, Alan Hacker, Hannes Pohlit and Franklin Stover, have written works featuring basset clarinet; Joan Tower's 1988 Clarinet Concerto is written to be played on either basset or standard clarinet.